gilleshenrard/ITLg_POO/README.md

 - Title banner has been redesigned
 - The Menu button now leads to the Menu State
 - The game loop now starts with the Menu State
+- The menu panel has now been implemented, allowing to edit players names and behaviours, exit and reinitialise the game
+- resizing has been done to match lower resolution screens
+- scenes management is now done in each JFX View controller
+- colouring has been made easier to understand on the board, and bugs have been fixed
+- victory now make the game finish the loop and get to the menu panel

 ---
 ### 5. Known issues